 Highlight Your Messages

-Use context to highlight your messages because visitors easily forget text-based content.
-We are substantially more liable to recall visual components.
-Obviously, you can’t introduce everything in visuals, that is not the thought either, but rather once in a while, you can make a visual context that backs the main content.
+Use context to highlight your messages, visitors easily forget text-based content.
+We are more liable to recall visual components.
+Obviously, you can’t put everything into visuals, however, you can make visual context that backs the main content.

 Example: Paid to Exit can be an excellent example.
 They combine their qualities with a visual equation.

-You can utilize visual context to offer your guests more than only a plain content and a basic invitation to take action.
+You can utilize visual context to offer your guests more than simple content and a basic invitation to take action.

 Example: Flipboard offers their application on a picture of the iPad – and iPad is their targeted device.